fmalina/revisions-blocl/activism/thegreatdivide.md

-But while politics has been part of the cause of our current troubles, it will only be through politics that we will  find solutions: the market by itself won’t do it.
+But while politics has been part of the cause of our current troubles, it will only be through politics that we will  find solutions: the market by itself won't do it.
 Unfettered markets will lead to more monopoly power, more abuses of the financial sector, more unbalanced trade relations.
 It will only be through reform of our democracy—making our  government more accountable to all of the people, more reflective of their interests—that we will be able to heal